MetPX/sarracenia/doc/sr_config.7.rst

 - **strip     <count>         (default: 0)**
 - **kbytes_ps** <count>       (default: 0)**

+The **attempts** option sets how many times to try to download a product.
 The  **inflight**  option sets how to ignore files when they are being transferred or (in mid-flight betweeen two systems.)
 This assures that consuming  programs reading the directory ignore